kragen/derctuo/markdown/datasheets.md

   scraped from datasheet4u.
 * njr.com: direct links to PDF show up in Google, but only for their products.
 [NJM4565, for example.][6]
-* Mouser: datasheet link after "Datasheet:" saying "Foobar3103 Datasheet (PDF)", but only for current products.
+* Mouser: datasheet link after “Datasheet:” saying “Foobar3103 Datasheet (PDF)”, but only for current products.
 [NJM4565, for example.][7]
-* digchip.com: iframe "ifr data" on page reached from "Download Foobar3103 datasheet" link; [BA5936S, for example][11].
+* digchip.com: iframe “ifr data” on page reached from “Download Foobar3103 datasheet” link; [BA5936S, for example][11].
-* datasheet4u.com: iframe with PDF datasheet on page reached from "PDF
+* datasheet4u.com: iframe with PDF datasheet on page reached from “PDF
-  Download: *[IMG] Foobar3103 datasheet PDF*" link, same as datasheetspdf.com.
+  Download: *[IMG] Foobar3103 datasheet PDF*” link, same as datasheetspdf.com.
 [C3199, for example.][12]
-* kazus.ru: iframe "datasheet pdf" contains PDF datasheet with unreasonably long filename, on page reached by posting "[ Foobar3103.PDF (338 Kb) ]" form.
+* kazus.ru: iframe “datasheet pdf” contains PDF datasheet with unreasonably long filename, on page reached by posting “[ Foobar3103.PDF (338 Kb) ]” form.
 [TL2842BP, for example][14].
-* rlocman.ru: link "Скачать" to vendor's site via a redirector.
+* rlocman.ru: link “Скачать” to vendor’s site via a redirector.
   [TL2842BP, for example][15].
-* power-on.tech: links labeled "Datasheet Foobar3103" and "Скачать
+* power-on.tech: links labeled “Datasheet Foobar3103” and “Скачать
-  Datasheet Foobar3103" on main page.
+  Datasheet Foobar3103” on main page.
 [UC2842B, for example][16].
 * chinesechip.com: PDFs directly linked from Google, albeit with goofy GUID firenames.
 [BP2812, for example][18].
 * ibselectronics.com: PDFs linked directly from Yandex, with good filenames.
 [BP2832, for example][21].
 * onsemi.com: PDFs linked directly from Yandex and Google, with good filenames, but only for ON Semiconductor products.
-Note that they've recently fucked us over by breaking the Fairchild links from Digi-Key.
+Note that they’ve recently fucked us over by breaking the Fairchild links from Digi-Key.
 * st.com: PDFs linked directly from Google, with good filenames, but only for ST products.
 With shitty filenames.
-* alltransistors.com: iframe and "Abrir como PDF" links of the form
+* alltransistors.com: iframe and “Abrir como PDF” links of the form
   <https://alltransistors.com/pdfdatasheet_panasonic/2sd1512_e.pdf> on
-  "Foobar PDF datasheet" page with URL of form
+  “Foobar PDF datasheet” page with URL of form
   <https://alltransistors.com/es/pdfview.php?doc=2sd1512_e.pdf&dire=_panasonic>
-  on link of form "2sd1512_e.pdf" on "Foobar
+  on link of form “2sd1512_e.pdf” on “Foobar
   .
 Datasheet.
-Equivalente. ..." page linked from Google, for example, [2SD1512](https://alltransistors.com/es/transistor.php?transistor=18229).
+Equivalente. ...” page linked from Google, for example, [2SD1512](https://alltransistors.com/es/transistor.php?transistor=18229).
-* datasheetcafe.com: link under header "Foobar Datasheet" labeled [
+* datasheetcafe.com: link under header “Foobar Datasheet” labeled [
   FOOBAR.PDF ] linking to link of the form
   <http://j5d2v7d7.stackpathcdn.com/wp-content/uploads/2015/09/TT2140.pdf>,
   for example, [TT2140][24].